AlBannaTechno/BanMvcZero/README.md

-* Please Notice: PHP does not first class oop language so neither \[we/nor any one] can force developers to go with specific paradigm and language design itself force us to wrap functional behaviour with oop containers but this may leads to un necessary level of complexity , so you may find us in `core/Helpers/*` use functions with namespaces to support our oop system so this should not make you confuse about the system , its PHP oriented design patter `spaghetti IMHO`
+* Please Notice: PHP does not first class oop language so neither \[we/nor any one] can force developers to go with specific paradigm and language design itself force us to wrap functional behaviour with oop containers but this may leads to un necessary level of complexity , so you may find us in `core/Helpers/*` use functions with namespaces to support our oop system so this should not make you confuse about the system , its is the PHP oriented design patter `spaghetti IMHO`